Our Elementary Program

 Our Agriculture Program

 Our Agriculture Program incorporates the world of plants and animals in harmony.
 At WBNS we are a "teach" and "feed" site designed to guide students in the art of learning to feed oneself as a means to feed the entire community.
 We learn all about where our food comes from, how to grow it in a wide variety of spaces, how to harvest and prepare it for consumption, and share the bounty with our neighbors in need.
 WBNS currently contributes 80% of the produce we grow onsite to Beacon of Hope, our local food bank.
-There are several gardens at WBNS: the pumpkin patch, the school garden, and the student garden plots, with more to come!
+There are several gardens at WBNS: the pumpkin patch, the elderberry patch, the school garden, and the student garden plots, with more to come!
 As a means to help students learn more about who they are, each student manages their own garden plot using personal choice from design, to planting, to daily maintenance, to harvest, to market, trade, and preservation.
 The animals we focus on in the elementary grades are the Chickens!

 Our Art Program